 How Law Firms Can Benefit from Key Features in HotDocs

-Are you making the most of HotDocs?
+Are you making the most of HotDocs for law firms?
 Here are five great features that make it more efficient for your firm to generate documents:

 1. Maintenance of Standard Clauses